vnchlsn/OsmoFold/docs/osmofold_local.rst

 **Returns:**
 A dictionary containing a key for each chain in the input PDB.
-Each corresponding value is a list with two elements, where [0] is the sequence of the input protein(s) as a string, and [1] is their corresponding SASA values.
+Each corresponding value is a list with two elements, where [0] is the sequence of the input protein(s) as a string, and [1] is their corresponding SASA values stored as floats.
 Also contains an "All" key whose corresponding value will be the same as the output of get_pdb_info().

    Example: `{"Chain 1": ["ACD", [52.1, -31.2, 79.9]],
             "Chain 2": ["FPW", [-111.2, 90.4, 51.7]],
             "All": ["ACDFPW, [52.1, -31.2, 79.9, -111.2, 90.4, 51.7]]}`

+---

 sasa_to_rasa()
 --------